 Recognizing your separateness and taking ownership for what you rightly should is called setting boundaries.

 What’s more, you can be kind and compassionate about communicating these limits.

 There’s a lot I could say about this, as boundaries have been some of the most powerful tools I’ve discovered as an adult.
 If you’re not familiar with boundaries, then I highly recommend putting Boundaries by Cloud and Townsend on your Christmas list!

 10. Choose Rest

-Hopefully it’s clear by now that you may have more control than you think over how the holiday season goes.
-Will there be unexpected surprises, busyness and drama?
+Hopefully it’s clear by now that you may have more control than you think of some of your mental health during the holidays.
+Will there be unexpected surprises, busyness, and drama?
 Most likely.
 But will you be at peace about it?
 That’s up to you.

 Don’t forget, rest is also about caring for yourself.
 Just because it’s busy doesn’t give you license to sacrifice sleep and sanity.

-I hope you feel refreshed knowing that you can have a restful Christmas, my friend!
+I hope you feel refreshed knowing that you can have a restful Christmas and avoid excess holiday stress, my friend!
 Which of these tips can you put into practice this year?